EthereumOpenSubscriptions/standard/standards/chronologic-piper.md

 ### Metadata example

-Basic information about the subscription like:
+Basic information about the subscription:
 * name = "Monthly subscription"
 * description = "Any other extra description to be visible from wallet"
 * key = "value"